 7. Go for a classic pumpkin and ghost design

-And when it comes to application, it's really easy – as proven by Lizzie Sanford, a face painting, glitter and makeup artist.
-Use washable paint, liquid chalk markers or washable window crayons – all that can be found on Amazon.
+When it comes to application, it's really easy, as proven by Lizzie Sanford, a face painting, glitter, and makeup artist.
+Use washable paint, liquid chalk markers, or washable window crayons.

 8. Play around with mix and match stickers

-Get artsy with your Halloween window display with this set of seven spooky stickers from Amazon.
-With bats, cobwebs and a grinning dead tree, you can create your own haunted windowscape for passersby to enjoy.
+Get artsy with your Halloween window display with spooky stickers With bats, cobwebs, and a grinning dead tree, you can create your own haunted windowscape for passersby to enjoy.

 9. Greet visitors with this adorable ghost

-Look, Halloween doesn't have to be all scare, as this adorable ghost window sticker, from small business supporter, Not on the High Street, shows.
+Look, Halloween doesn't have to be all scare, as this adorable ghost window sticker shows.
 Great for a kid's room or if you'd just rather go for cute than creepy, it's the perfect friendly 'hello' to trick-or-treaters on the younger side.

 10. Adorn your little one's room with smiley spiders

-Like the idea of something a little more friendly, or after a cute addition to spookify your kids rooms?
-These spider stickers, from Stickerscape are just the ticket.
-Stick them to the top of the window and let them hang out happily – we love the addition of their colorful bows, too.
+Like the idea of something a little more friendly, or after a cute addition to spookify your kid's rooms?
+These spider stickers are just the ticket.
+Stick them to the top of the window and let them hang out happily.
+We love the addition of their colorful bows, too.